 The grandest of holiday shows in ATX.
 Zilker Park and Austin’s most famous Moon Tower become a site to see.
 Parking is beyond difficult and many locals opt to take a shuttle from off site locations.

-Winter Wonderland at The Circuit: Dec 7 30
+Winter Wonderland at The Circuit

 Circuit of The Americas

-Now in it’s second year, Winter Wonderland is a huge event with all sort of attractions including carnival rides, live music, a petting zoo, a train ride, about a million lights, Go Carts, Zip lines, and even Camel Rides.
+Now in it’s third year, Winter Wonderland is a huge event with all sort of attractions including carnival rides, live music, a petting zoo, a train ride, about a million lights, Go Carts, Zip lines, and even Camel Rides.
 Tickets are $16 and many of the cool attractions like a Camel ride are extra.
 This event can get expensive quick with the little ones.
 I’m planning on at least $100 for myself and my one kid, and I plan on eating before hand and not having any adult beverages.